sybrew/the-seo-framework/readme.txt

 = The meta data is not being updated, and I'm using a caching plugin. =

 All The SEO Framework's metadata is put into Object cache when a caching plugin is available.
-The descriptions and schema.org scripts are put into Transients.
+The descriptions and Schema.org scripts are put into Transients.
 Please be sure to clear your cache.
-If you're using W3 Total Cache you might be interested in [this free plugin](https://wordpress.org/plugins/w3tc-auto-pilot/) to do it for you.

 = I want to transport SEO data from other plugins to The SEO Framework, how do I do this? =